 Investment Pool.
-State law and the IPS limit investments in commercial paper to those with the rating of A-1 or better by S & P or P-1 by Moody's Investors Service.
+State law and the IPS limit investments in commercial paper to those with the rating of A-1 or better by S & P, P-1 by Moody's Investors Service, or F1 or better by Fitch Ratings.
 The County does not have credit limits on government agency securities.
 Certificates of deposit are required to be insured by the FDIC.

 SRP.
 The SRP does not have a formal policy regarding credit risk.
-As of June 30, 2012, the SRP's investments in a money market mutual fund and bond mutual funds were unrated.
+As of June 30, 2013, the SRP's investments in a money market mutual fund and bond mutual funds were unrated.